 And I don’t talk about a bad break up (because this is an event which is more likely to bring identity crisis) but the realization that nobody will ever complete you.
 We don’t start off thinking what a complicated puzzle life is and how people complete a little, just small parts of it.
 There is never The One, there are just pieces of a life that we try to get in touch with.
 Friends, parents, siblings, and lovers will never be enough… and what is even scarier – you will never be enough for anyone.

 Unfortunately you will never be enough even for yourself either.
 Nobody is completely satisfied and this is not the case.
 You might have imagined for a long time that certain profession will bring you the desired satisfaction, or a certain lifestyle is just all you need to have in order to finally be happy.
 But there is a reason why meeting your idols or achieving your goals is such a traumatic experience.
 The reality is never perfect.
 You have to give up something in order to get something else.

 Idealization falls with time and at a certain moment, you might get to the conclusion that whatever you imagine as perfect, it is just flawed as anything else.

 Of course there are goals much more worth pursuing than others and the realization that there is no ideal state of perfection can liberate you, or burn you out.
 Big insights come at a certain cost with certain risks.

 Crisis of meaning

 Of course everything that I just mentioned will eventually bring you to question the meaning of all you have considered clear.
-Sometimes this questioning will be addressed to the the deepest core of yourself.
-You realize that the meaning is something you attribute to object and events and this is too big responsibility to bear.
+Sometimes this questioning will be addressed to the deepest core of yourself.
+You realize that the meaning is something you attribute to objects and events and this is too big responsibility to bear.

 It is not surprising at all that during such crises of your mind, your body can experience symptoms of depression.
 The question is, are you trying to solve the core issue or you just work on the surface?